tcdl/msb/README.md

 A collector is a component that listens for multiple messages on a topic, with timeouts and number of responses determining its lifetime.

-## Originator
+## Requester

-An originator is a collector component that can also publish new messages on the bus.
+An requester is a collector component that can also publish new messages on the bus.

 ## Channel Manager